Epsylene/trout/README.md

 4. All binary operators are left-associative and can be chained (`a < b < c`).
 Logical operators take precedence over comparison operators, which take precedence over arithmetic operators.

 ### Variables and assignment
 Variables can be assigned and re-assigned to any value.
 Variables can be declared without an initial value, but they must be assigned before being used.
-Assignements are expressions that return the assigned value, so they can be used in other statements or expressions like `a = b = 5;` or `var x = (y = 10);`.
+Assignements are expressions that return the assigned value, so they can be used in other statements or expressions like `a = b = 5;` or `let x = (y = 10);`.

 ### Conditionals and loops